 Breastfeeding in the workplace

-History was made in Australia this month when Senator Larissa Waters became the first politician to breastfeed in parliament.
+History was made in Australia when Senator Larissa Waters became the first politician to breastfeed in parliament.
 It sounds silly really, when something as natural as that makes headlines across the world.
-But that is the state of play in 2017.
+But that was the state of play in 2017.

 Unfortunately, this act of motherhood is often liable to stir up controversy whenever it is carried out in public, be that a workplace or at a café, for instance.